aiven/aiven-docs/docs/products/kafka/reference/kafka-metrics-prometheus.md

 ### Generic memory

-The following metrics, including `mem_active` and `mem_available`, offer insights into your system’s memory usage:
+The following metrics, including `mem_active` and `mem_available`, provide insights into your system’s memory usage.

 | Metric                   | Description                                                    |
 |--------------------------|----------------------------------------------------------------|